rmok1/rmok1/README.md

 About Me

-I’m an aspiring cybersecurity professional passionate about defending systems and solving complex problems.
-My journey began with building and troubleshooting PCs, then expanded through Capture the Flag (CTF) challenges and penetration testing labs.
-Now, I’m pursuing a career in cybersecurity with the goal of becoming a Security Operations Center (SOC) Tier 1 Analyst.
+I am studying cybersecurity with the goal of working in penetration testing.
+I enjoy solving problems, working through Capture the Flag (CTF) challenges, and learning by doing.
+I am motivated by helping others, overcoming technical issues on my own, and building skills that will prepare me for a future career in cybersecurity.

 Skills

-SIEM & Log Analysis – Skilled at monitoring, detecting, and analyzing security events.

-Network Traffic Monitoring – Ability to detect malicious activity and investigate anomalies.

-Security Automation – Hands-on with automation tools to streamline SOC workflows.

-Incident Response – Capable of investigating, documenting, and responding to security incidents.

-Threat Mitigation with Scripting – Experience writing scripts to automate security tasks.

-Collaboration – Strong teamwork skills gained from both professional work and CTF environments.
+Penetration testing (HackTheBox, CTFs)

+Problem solving and troubleshooting

+Teamwork and collaboration

+Investigative and analytical thinking

-Tools I Use
+Tools
 Network

 Wireshark